asthma, allergies, bronchitis, bronchiectasis, cystic fibrosis, detox, pharyngitis, rhinitis, sinusitis, smokers cough, psoriasis, eczema

 Maplewood, MO 63143

 Individual sessions are $35 but can be as little as $12.50 when multiple sessions are purchased.
 See more details about pricing and hours in the 'About Us' section.

 Take Note - Shorten recovery times and prevent secondary respiratory infections with consecutive sessions.
 Buy 3 sessions for only $60 (should be used within about 7 days, $75 for children 12 and under).
-Add more sessions for $20/$25 each as long as they are still being done weekly, or upgrade for still lower per session rates.

 NEW - Private Room rates - See 'About Us' section.